vernonlim/CW2024/README.md

 - GraphViz
 - The IDEA plugin for it (for in-editor rendering)

+If you have the Nix package manager, running `nix-shell` should get you most of these.

 ## Source Code
 If you don't already have the source code (from being the grader with the zip of the local project folder), download the source code by cloning the repository:
 ```shell